koppi/rm501/README.md

 Unfinished (see ```HAVE_HAL``` in source code).

-## Top 21 Companies in the Industrial Robotics Market (as of 2015)
+## Top 21 Companies in the Industrial Robotics Market

-YouTube channels:
+YouTube channels (as of 2015):

 * https://www.youtube.com/user/ABBRobotics
 * https://www.youtube.com/user/FANUCRoboticsInc